GullyBurns/basic-jena-mondo/README.md

-# Basic Jena scripts to work with MONDO data.
+# Basic Jena scripts to work with RDF / OWL data.

-Some simple scripts to work with MONDO data
+Some simple scripts to work with ontologies.
+Our initial work was centered on using the MeSH RDF  data